 Cancer survivors: Care for your body after treatment

-After your cancer treatment, as a cancer survivor you're eager to return to good health.
-But beyond your initial recovery, there are ways to improve your long-term health so that you can enjoy the years ahead as a cancer survivor.
+After your cancer treatment, you're eager to return to good health as a cancer survivor.
+And after your initial recovery, there are ways to improve your long-term health so that you can enjoy the years ahead.

-The recommendations for cancer survivors are no different from the recommendations for anyone who wants to improve his or her health: Exercise, eat a balanced diet, maintain a healthy weight, get good sleep, reduce stress, avoid tobacco and limit the amount of alcohol you drink.
+The recommendations for cancer survivors are no different from those for anyone who wants improved health: Exercise, eat a balanced diet, maintain a healthy weight, get good sleep, reduce stress, avoid tobacco and limit the amount of alcohol you drink.

-But for cancer survivors, the following strategies have added benefits.
-These simple steps can improve your quality of life, smoothing your transition into survivorship.
+For cancer survivors, the following strategies have added benefits.
+These simple steps can improve your quality of life, helping your transition into being a survivor.
 Here's what you can do to take care of yourself after cancer treatment.

-Regular exercise increases your sense of well-being after cancer treatment and can speed your recovery.
+Regular exercise increases your sense of well-being after cancer treatment and can make your recovery faster.

 Cancer survivors who exercise may experience: